cognitom/devsync/README.md

 ## Use case

-Devsync might be useful in such a situation:
+Devsync might be useful in such a case:

 - You have a main application `your-app`
 - `your-app` has a dependency to `your-library`